Solar Cookers allow Cooking with Sunlight

 Solar steamers are another form of parabolic solar cooker.
 Solar steamers work just like they sound.
 The cooker’s heat boils water to make steam, which cooks the food just like a pressure cooker, except that the sun provides the power, all for free.
 Also with a solar steamer, dirty water can be brought to a boil making the water safe to drink once cooled.

-Solar cookers and solar ovens are great for cooking food when your camping or at the beach.
+Solar cookers and solar ovens are great for cooking food when your camping, at the beach, or for off-grid home living.
 They are also extremely safe as there are no fires involved in the cooking process,use no flame and can be used in fire restricted areas.

-Solar cookers come in may shapes and sizes with the most common type being the solar box cooker which traps heat in some form of insulated box or compartment.
-A solar box cooker can be fairly portable and very durable.
+There are many types of solar cookers as they come in may shapes and sizes.
+The most common types are the box solar cookers which trap heat in some form of insulated box or compartment.
+A box solar cooker can be fairly portable and very durable.
 The cooking compartment can be any size you wish, big enough to even roast a turkey.